-Click to download: Knowing your Rights: A Handbook for Kids in Foster Care, Copyright 2011, Updated 2012, Children’s Law Center of Minnesota, All Rights Reserved.
+Click to download: Knowing Your Rights: A Handbook for Kids in Foster Care, Copyright 2011, Updated 2014, Children’s Law Center of Minnesota, All Rights Reserved.

-Special thanks for the in-kind contributions: of Thomson Reuters for printing the 2011 edition of “Knowing Your Rights”, and Rea Koren for her graphic design and layout of the 2011 edition.
+Special thanks for the in-kind contributions: of Thomson Reuters for printing the ”Knowing Your Rights” handbook, and Rea Koren for her graphic design and layout of this handbook.